haiti economy and political demagogue

 They never keep their promises unless it suits them to do so.
 Haiti had 23 constitutions since 1801 when is this political bouhaha going to end.
 Preval would do well to consider the rights of Haitians to eat, to get an adequate education and most of all their rights to live in peace with clean water, clean roads and electricity.

-Topic: Beloved Haiti 1 in the Carribean about 17 years A
+The topic is: Beloved Haiti 1 in the Carribean about 17 years A